Hubackova/muni-hydroweb/src/md/projects/project4.md

 **2. Monitoring the development of restored streams in the Vltavský luh**

 In cooperation with the [Šumava National Park](https://www.npsumava.cz/en/) and the [South Bohemian Faculty of Science in České Budějovice](https://kbe.prf.jcu.cz/en), we follow the colonisation and development of benthic assemblages in three previously channelised streams (Hučina, Jedlový a Žlebský brook), that were restored by re-creating their original watercourse, while the former channels were partially filled with soil.
 We are interested not only in the community succession, but also in the dynamics of mesohabitat development in restored channels, and the comparison between the restored and the regulated, but mostly renaturalised channels, and the surrounding freshwater habitats.
-The monitoring took place during the time period 2014–2018.
+The monitoring was initiated in 2013.

 <div class="project-publication">